"If it is ever proper for men to kneel, we should kneel when we read

-July 4, 2013, American Independence Day, seems the appropriate day in which to begin the process—because the America that Lady Liberty once represented is now dead, and the symbol that more properly represents her now is no longer an image of liberty.
-It is their Eagle of State.
+The symbol that more properly represents her now is no longer an image of liberty.
+It is their Eagle of State:

 There was a time when America’s Lady Liberty, a gift from France in the liberty-loving nineteenth century, represented a world in which the ideal of liberty was expounded, was expanding, and was taking over the world.
 Her creator, sculptor Frederic Bartholdi called her "Liberty Enlightening the World."
-That is the ideal that masthead of liberty is supposed to represent, and once did.
+That is the ideal that image of liberty was supposed to represent, and once did.

 Nowhere represented that ideal more than America itself in her founding decades.